A New Consistency Test for the $\Lambda$CDM Model using Radial and Transverse BAO Measurements: Data Availability

 \section{Data Availability}

 The BAO measurements used in this work are taken from the DESI public data releases \citep{DESI:2024uvr,DESI:2025zgx}.
+Because this article uses public DESI BAO data products, we include the DESI public-data acknowledgement in the Acknowledgements.
+No DESI data products are redistributed in this article.
 The analysis code (written in Julia) used to produce the results and figures is available at \url{https://github.com/adamcosmology/newOm_BAO/}.
+A frozen archival release of the code is available in a DOI-issuing repository (\url{10.5281/zenodo.19976910}).